-Starkel announced on Monday evening that he’d be transferring from College Station to play for the Arkansas Razorbacks and head coach Chad Morris.
-The Argyle, Texas native is expected to graduate in May and be able to play immediately during the 2019 season with two years of eligibility remaining.
+Starkel announced in a tweet back in March that he'd be transferring from College Station to play for the Arkansas Razorbacks and head coach Chad Morris.
+The Argyle, Texas native graduated in May and was able to play immediately during the 2019 season with two years of eligibility remaining.

-In a game dubbed as the Southwest Classic, Texas A&M has met Arkansas at AT&T Stadium every year for the last five seasons in a primetime SEC West showdown and will once again next season.
+In a game dubbed as the Southwest Classic, Texas A&M has met Arkansas at AT&T Stadium every year for the last five seasons in a primetime SEC West showdown and will once again this year.

-Yeah, it could be Kellen Mond versus Nick Starkel in Jerry World.
+Yeah, it's Kellen Mond vs. Nick Starkel in Jerry World.

 "Since I signed my Letter of Intent, I have given my all to my teammates, coaches, and The 12th Man — From starting my first college football game under Coach Sumlin and his staff, to winning the Gator Bowl with Coach Fisher and his.
 I will receive my Aggie ring this April and will finish in June, the coursework required for graduation.
 I am forever thankful for all of the help I have received and I am blessed to have developed important relationships with my professors, mentors, coaches, teammates, and many others.
 I will always cherish my time at Texas A&M.